-- 6.2 We explain the school rules in the school prospectus, and we expect parents and carers to understand and support them. - 6.3 We try to build a supportive dialogue between the home and the school, and we inform parents and carers immediately if we have concerns about their child's welfare or behaviour. - 6.4 If the school has to use reasonable sanctions to punish a child, we expect parents and carers to support the actions of the school.
+- We try to build a supportive dialogue between the home and the school, and we inform parents and carers immediately if we have concerns about their child's welfare or behaviour. - 6.3 If the school has to use reasonable sanctions to address a child's behaviour, we expect parents and carers to support the actions of the school.
 If parents and carers have any concerns about the way that their child has been treated, they should initially contact the class teacher.
 If their concerns remain, they should contact the headteacher to discuss the issues involved.
 If parents or carers wish to complain further about actions taken by the school, they should contact the Chair of the Governing Body, in accordance with the school's Complaints Policy.